On the Initiation Model of the Lukumí and the Cost of Initiations

 Let’s Talk Money

 There are very many diligent and honest priests who do their best to keep costs down.
-There are some who live off the religion and still do not go about gouging people for money.
-However, there are some who are greedy and overcharge initiates while cutting corners and skipping ceremony steps.
+There are some who live off the religion and still do not go about gouging people

 Money is a delicate issue.
 I like to have things well done, people well paid and ceremonies performed flawlessly.
 Quality initiations do not need to be redone.
 Responsible oloshas know what to charge and are normally very fair.